Sudol67/MachineLearningEyeVeins/README.md

 * Photographs with hand-made annotation of the location of blood vessels.

 Each manually annotated photo corresponds to one original photo.
 By loading these sets of photos as teaching data, the model learns to segment the veins.

+The code needs to have its parameters refined to be more effective.
+Other sets of images are also available for further training or testing of the model.